 Genesis is one of the most famous WordPress themes.
 The theme has been buzzed due to the dedicated SEO options it provided.
 The Genesis theme is the product of Studiopress, who popularized parent and child theme concept in WordPress.

 GeneratePress is gaining buzz recently.
 It’s a freemium WordPress theme.
 GeneratePress follows a minimalistic approach similar to that of Genesis and along with this, it also offers good customization options in the pro version.

-GeneratePress is the theme I’m using right now.
+GeneratePress is the theme I’m using right now on my blog.
 As I told you, this is a freemium theme.
 In terms of features, the GeneratePress free version is comparable or perhaps even better than the Genesis framework and themes.

 GeneratePress free is included the WP official repo.